Help Centre

 • Bulk ZIP upload: Drop an entire submission folder as one ZIP, get per-file results

-• PDF export for every scan — print-ready evidence for disciplinary records
+• Technical evidence PDF export per eligible scan run — print-ready records for disciplinary files

 • Team features: Multiple lecturers with role-based access